I loved doing my first yoga retreat in India in 2013 so here we go again!

 $450 USD Single Supplement

-Join us for a 10 night retreat that includes guided asana practice of yang (MOVEMENT), yin (STILLNESS), and free form movement (INTUITION), philosophy, meditation, Yoga Nidra, and relaxation.
+Join me for a 10 night retreat that includes guided asana practice of yang (MOVEMENT), yin (STILLNESS), and free form movement (INTUITION), philosophy, meditation, Yoga Nidra, and relaxation.

-Enjoy 16 yoga classes with two teachers with different styles from Vinyasa Krama to Astanga to Yin Yoga, but both seasoned students in in the Krishnamacharya Yoga tradition.
-Our classes are accessible to all whether you a beginner or someone who has practiced for 20 years!
+Enjoy 15 yoga classes with me, from Vinyasa Krama to Yin to Yoga Nidra.
+My classes are accessible to all whether you a beginner or someone who has practiced for 20 years.

 India’s ancient Ayurvedic treatments are practiced in their original form in Kerala such as body massage, oil treatments, and herbal cleansing techniques.
 Additional Ayurvedic treatment is available at Akhil Beach Resort or at other nearby centers at additional cost.
 Please read about Akhil here.

 The retreat is 10 nights with November 17 being your travel day back home.
-We want to keep your expenses reasonable but your stay extremely comfortable.
-Daily continental breakfast is included but lunch and dinner are on your own.
+I wanted to keep your expenses reasonable but your stay extremely comfortable.
+Daily continental breakfast is included but lunch and dinner are on your own — and it is exceedingly inexpensive to eat in Varkala.

 Details are finalized, the hotel rooms are booked for 20 travelers and this trip —